Family-Friendly Ways to Memorialise a Pet

 This will be a box to open up and rediscover during times of grief and reflection.

 Again, this won’t sit comfortably with anyone who finds it tough looking through old photos and videos, but many families take satisfaction from editing together old videos or photos to create a highlight reel of their pet’s life set to a favourite or meaningful song.

-Free video editing software such Open Shot or slideshow creators such as Adobe Spark help to make this process as easy as possible.
+Free video editing software such Open Shot or slideshow creators such as Adobe Express help to make this process as easy as possible.
 Knowing how technologically adept most children are, we are sure this is something your kids can help with/do!